Frequently Asked Questions

 How many people stopped taking retatrutide due to side effects?

 In the Phase 2 obesity trial, treatment discontinuation due to adverse events ranged from approximately 0% at the lowest dose (1 mg) to approximately 16% at the highest dose (12 mg).
+Phase 3 TRIUMPH-4 data showed discontinuation rates of 4.0% with placebo, 12.2% with 9 mg, and 18.2% with 12 mg.
 These rates were driven primarily by gastrointestinal intolerance and are within the range observed for other incretin-based therapies.
 Gradual dose escalation was shown to improve tolerability compared to fixed-dose starts.

 Does retatrutide cause hypoglycemia (low blood sugar)?